 - A written statement of 500 to 1000 words (maximum) indicating the intended area of focus in the doctoral program and the applicant's present interests and career goals.

 - Interviews with two faculty members (one from the student's area of interest) that must be completed prior to the College deadlines.
 The doctoral application file must be completed before an interview will be scheduled.
 Submit the Department of Instruction and Curriculum Leadership application to the Graduate Analyst in Ball Hall 215 (3798 Walker Ave, Memphis, TN 38152).

 - Each student's file will be evaluated prior to full admission to the Department of Instruction and Curriculum Leadership.
 Only those files that are completed by the admission deadline will be considered.
-All application information must be received by February 1 for summer semesters, April 1 for fall semesters, and October 1 for the spring semester with the exception of applications for the EdD in the Instructional Design and Technology (IDT) doctoral program.
+All application information must be received by February 1 for summer semesters, April 1 for fall semesters, and October 1 for the spring semester with the exception of applications for the Instructional Design and Technology (IDT) doctoral program.
 IDT uses a cohort model with all doctoral students beginning in the summer.
 As such, IDT doctoral applications are reviewed only once a year and the submission deadline is January 31st.

 - The above criteria represent the minimum acceptable admission requirements.
 Depending on the applicant's educational background, the graduate committee may require additional coursework to prepare the student for doctoral studies.

 - A minimum total of 54 post-master's hours.